 • The antidote to a bad experience is more experience.

 • We accept the most incredible things as long as we can experience them.
 Aspiring and then acquiring of qualities is the same.
-The proof of knowing, through experience, is progressive and ultimately infallible.
+The proof of knowing, through experience, is personally progressive, then collectively assumed, and ultimately infallible.

 • Although the mind moves through the realms of understanding relatively quickly, it is the experience of day-to-day living that really sinks in.
 These experiences are how we describe our growth.
 Thought processes are swift, but it takes time to grow.